 Dr. Gould is a recipient of the Prestigious Agatha Hodgins Award for Outstanding Accomplishment at the 2019 AANA Annual Congress.
 As per the AANA Website: The Agatha Hodgins Award for Outstanding Accomplishment was established in 1975 to recognize individuals whose foremost dedication to excellence has furthered the art and science of nurse anesthesia.

 There are only 3 Certified Registered Nurse Anesthetists who were inducted into the Academy since 1983.
 Dr. Gould is the first CRNA of color to be inducted as a Fellow of the American Academy of Nursing.
-Dr. Gould is a member of the American Academy of Nurses, American Association of Nurse Anesthetists, National Black Nurses Association, American Nurses Association, Sigma Theta Tau Honor Society, and Delta Sigma Theta Sorority, Inc. She is married with three children and resides in New Jersey.
+Dr. Gould is a member of the American Academy of Nurses, American Association of Nurse Anesthetists, National Black Nurses Association, American Nurses Association, Sigma Theta Tau Honor Society, and Delta Sigma Theta Sorority, Inc. In August, Dr. Gould was inducted as a Fellow of the American Association of Nurse Anesthetists adding FAANA to her credentials.
+She is married with three children and resides in New Jersey.